betafcc/unagi-front-test/README.md

 NOTE: there is an obvious way, by just doing `new Date().toLocaleDateString()`, which would give the format '6/26/2024' for 'en-us' and '26/06/2024' to almost everyone else, but I'm interpreting the "human-readable" to be something in the lines of "26 June 2024"/"26 juin 2024" for "en-us"/"fr"

-2. Fetch collection from a fake REST API
+### 2. Fetch collection from a fake REST API
-Rework fetchCollection function in collection.ts to fetch cards from http://localhost:8001/cards instead of the local constant.

-Apply necessary changes to Collection component if needed.
+- ✅ Basic

 Bonus points (can be done in arbitrary order):

-Add loading state in the UI.
+- 📋 Add loading state in the UI.
-Handle error state, e.g. if the server returns 500.
+- 📋 Handle error state, e.g. if the server returns 500.

-Implement a reusable card component.
+- ✅ Implement a reusable card component.

+Already implemented on previous step

-Replace existing plain CSS styles with Styled Components if you see the benefits.
+- ❌ Replace existing plain CSS styles with Styled Components if you see the benefits.

+While I do have a ton of experience with styled-components, I haven't used it in a while (in favor of tailwind) and didn't want to waste time setting it up and porting the styles already done

-Add TS types/interfaces in React components where applicable.
+- ✅ Add TS types/interfaces in React components where applicable. been doing since I started